Charleston View, California

-Charleston View, formally known as Calvada Springs, is an unincorporated community in Inyo County, California.
+Charleston View, formerly known as Calvada Springs, is an unincorporated community in Inyo County, California.
 The Charleston View CDP had a population of 45 in the 2020 census.

 The former name is a portmanteau of California and Nevada.

 History

 Inyo County defines the Charleston view planning area as 67.875 square miles, which is bigger than the census CDP for Charleston View.
 Defined as 0.748 square miles.

-Within the Planning area, the 2020 Census shows that within Census Tract 8, Blocks 1176-1279, the population is 75.
+Within the Planning area, the 2020 Census shows that within Census Tract 8, Blocks 1176–1279, the population is 75.

 In 2005, Housing Developers proposed to The Inyo county Board of Supervisors to build 65,000 housing units in Charleston View.
 This development was greeted with backlash by residents from Neighboring Pahrump, NV, whose main concern was that such development would deplete the ground water in the Pahrump Valley.

 In 2009, Housing Developers proposed a scaled backed plan that would allow a total population of 40 thousand.

 In 2012, BrightSource Energy proposed to the California Energy Commission, to build the Hidden Hills Solar Electric Generating System Project in Charleston View, but was withdrawn in 2015 due to concerns over the effects on wildlife, groundwater, cultural and historical resources in the area.